Have Questions?

 Yes.
 There is no obligation to continue sessions at any time for any reason.

 Yes.
-I can meet patients outside the office for sessions as well.
-Please note these are subject to a higher rate.
+I can meet patients outside the office for private, discreet, confidential sessions as well.
+These are subject to a higher rate.

-Therapy, or psychotherapy, can be viewed as a process that involves taking an honest look at one’s thoughts, feelings, and behaviors to optimize all three.
-To live and solve problems better.
+Therapy, or psychotherapy, can be viewed as a process that involves candidly examining one’s thoughts, feelings, and behaviors to uncover and resolve mental, emotional, social, and/or behavioral issues one is experiencing.

 In therapy, I actively listen to my patients and help them understand why they’re going through what they’re going through by asking questions, drawing connections, and connecting dots so they can resolve their issues efficiently.